Dzon14/Obsidian/Obsidian/Electromagnetic Fields/Ampere's circuital law.md

 - Find an Amperian loop C - the loop C to fulfill the symmetry conditions
 - $\lvert \vec{B} \rvert$ constant along C
 - $\vec{B} || d \vec{l}$ along C
-You can only use the aw if you know the entire circuit, since there must be symmetry.
+You can only use the law if you know the entire circuit, since there must be symmetry.
 Don't use it if you only know about a part/section of the circuit.

 ### Point form
 When deriving we first get Ampere's circuital law in **point form** which is $$\begin{align} \nabla \times \vec{B}(R) = \frac{\mu_{0}}{4 \pi} \int\limits_{V'}^{} \vec{J}(\vec{R}')4 \pi \delta (\lvert \vec{R} - \vec{R}' \rvert) \ dv'